ethnosdev/memorize_scripture/docs/docs/getting-started/getting-started.md

 proof of things not seen.
 ```

-Here are a few notes:
+Here are a few things to note:

 - The prompt for the very first verse of a passage can use a simple reference.
-- You used 11:01 rather than 11:1 to make sure that this verse is sorted before Hebrews 11:10.
+- Verses in a collection are sorted alphabetically by the prompt.
+You used 11:01 rather than 11:1 to make sure that this verse is sorted before Hebrews 11:10.

 Save that verse, and then add the prompt and text for the **second verse**: